JesseNReynolds/OpenStage/workflow.md

 -   [ ] field for date AND time
         look into https://github.com/shekibobo/time_splitter
 -   [x] can be claimed
--   [ ] can be approved
+-   [x] can be approved
--   [ ] can be denied
+-   [x] can be denied
--   [ ] if denied, they replace themselves with a new available instance
+-   [x] if denied, they become available with no associated band

 # Cleanup
 - [ ] Visit each route and make sure it's present and relevant.
 Delete, add, or refactor as needed.